 Who May Use Interlibrary Loan

 Faculty, students, staff, emeritus faculty and life time retirees of The University of Montana must be registered users of the Mansfield Library and have a valid library account to receive interlibrary loan privileges.
 Users may not submit requests for private business or commercial enterprises.
 Failure to abide by the library's policies may result in the suspension of ILL privileges.
 Requests from patrons with outstanding library fines, overdue items or lost materials will not be processed.
 Undergraduates are encouraged to work with the Reference and Information Center personnel to identify appropriate materials that are held in the Mansfield Library's collections.

-The library is not able to offer interlibrary loan service to alumni, inactive students, University retirees, community users and others not affiliated directly with The University of Montana.
+The library is not able to offer interlibrary loan service to alumni, inactive students, non-lifetime University retirees, community users and others not affiliated directly with The University of Montana.
 These users should seek ILL assistance from their local libraries.

 There is no cost to the UM ILL patron to request material.
 ILL costs are paid with library funds.
 National studies indicate each interlibrary loan request averages $29.00, split between the borrowing and lending library.

 For immediate access to materials, please check the Mansfield Library Resources before placing ILL requests.

 ILL requests are submitted online with the ILL Request Form.